macrowish/yii2-smoothstate/README.md

 Usage
 -----

-Once the extension is installed, simply use it in your code by  :
+Once the extension is installed, simply use it in any view file by  :

 ```
 <?php